 Below are a few ideas that we have found work really well to build teamwork.
 By the way, these work best when you offer them as a bonus activity versus a requirement.
 “If you and your family are available, the company is going to pick up the tab for…” works much better than, “Everyone is required to attend…”

 Some of Our Favorite Team Outings

-- Comedy Improv Show.
+Comedy Improv Show.
 Here in Fort Worth, we have a show called Four Day Weekend where a group of comedians create the entire show based on suggestions that they receive from the audience.
 It is hilarious, and it is a fun way to interact with your employees outside of the normal business day.
 It is also a great way to entertain clients.
 You will likely have a similar theater in your city.
-If you don’t, we have a vendor called InterAct Training who can actually teach your group how to do Improv comedy at your office.
+If you don’t, we have a Comedy Improv teacher who can actually teach your group how to do Improv comedy at your office.

-- Go Carts.
+Go Carts.
 Family fun parks like Putt-Putt or K1 Speed can be a fun distraction for certain groups.
-If your group is somewhat competetive, this activity can be a good way to win bragging rights.
+If your group is somewhat competitive, this activity can be a good way to win bragging rights.

 Arcades.
 We partner quite often with Dave & Busters, because they have big locations that are designed to both feed and entertain big groups.
 These places are fun because you can have teams compete at Laser Tag, etc.

 Geo Caching.
 Smartphones have created a fantastic underground activity that is available just about everywhere.
 In a nutshell, individuals create these tiny treasure boxes and hide them in public places.
 Then, they publish clues to these locations using cryptic language and Geo-coordinates.
 All you really need is a cellphone and one of the hundreds of free apps that are available.
 You can instantly create a treasure hunt for your team.